sunriselayer/network/sunrise-test-da-3/README.md

-# `sunrise-test-da-2`
+# `sunrise-test-da-3`

-sunrise-test-da-2 started on March 13, 2025.
+sunrise-test-da-3 started on May 21, 2025.

-## Start sunrise testnet sunrise-test-da-2
+## Start sunrise testnet sunrise-test-da-3

-`sunrise-test-da-2` is a sunrise devnet for testing DA functions.
+`sunrise-test-da-3` is a sunrise devnet for testing DA functions and other features.
 This section describes the steps for existing full nodes and validators to support it.

 When setting up a new full node or validator, please follow the guide in [Sunrise doc](https://docs.sunriselayer.io/run-a-sunrise-node/types/consensus).